-Applications for September 2017 open online on October 3, 2016 and will remain open until January 15, 2017.
+Applications for September 2017 open online in October, 2017 (date TBA) and will remain open until January 15, 2018.
 We do not offer rolling admission, and consider all applications in one batch after the application deadline has passed.

 All applications are processed online through the Faculty of Graduate Studies and Research.
 You can access the application portal here.
 Paper applications will not be accepted.